 Charles Adler, Co-Founder of Kickstarter, Is Opening a Creative Space in Chicago and This Is What it Looks Like

 On Friday I finally got a chance to check out a Creative Mornings event.
 These things — I think the best term might be happening, actually — are notoriously hard to get tickets to.
-There are two big reasons for this:

 Today marks the end of my over four year tenure as a member of the Walker Sands Digital team.

 My journey began the Monday after I graduated college in 2010.
 As an intern, I was not exactly sure what I wanted to do yet, but I knew that Walker Sands was a great place to get started and immersed with the industry.
 From my first blog post (that I am currently shrieking as I re-read), to jumping in to hundreds of different projects, I have seen the digital space not only at Walker Sands, but in the industry, evolve.